rbague/panic-notifier/README.md

 ---
 The purpose of this library is to receive a notification into an integration everytime a webserver panics.
-Right now, the built-in notifiers can deliver notifications to Slack and custom WebHooks.
+Right now, the built-in notifiers can deliver notifications to Slack and via custom WebHooks.

 ## Getting Started
 ```go